-WorkAlert is a joint initiative between the Cooperative Research Centre for Alertness Safety and Productivity (the Alertness CRC) and the Sleep Health Foundation.
+WorkAlert® was developed by the Cooperative Research Centre for Alertness, Safety and Productivity (Alertness CRC), in partnership with the Sleep Health Foundation.

 Sleep loss and sleep disruption is a common problem in the modern 24-hour society.
 Whether it be from inadequate sleep or untreated sleep disorders (or a combination of both), poor alertness has widespread effects on core brain functions: reaction time, decision-making, information processing and the ability to maintain attention.

-However, the reduced performance, accidents and injuries caused by impaired alertness is, to a large extent, preventable.
-The Alertness CRC has been working the Sleep Health Foundation and broad range of industry partners across a range of sectors to develop the latest technologies, systems and tools to improve sleep health and manage alertness in individuals and across organisations.
+The reduced performance, accidents and injuries caused by impaired alertness is, to a large extent, preventable.
+The Alertness CRC and Sleep Health Foundation have worked with a broad range of industry partners across a range of sectors to develop the latest technologies, systems and tools to improve sleep health and manage alertness in individuals and across organisations.

-The site is tailored towards industries that tend to employ workers on shifts, like health, hospitals, mining, aviation, factories and hospitality but is relevant to all employers and employees who want to maximise their sleep related health and will continue to provide the latest organisational and individualised solutions.
+The site is tailored towards industries that tend to employ workers on shifts, like health, hospitals, mining, transport including road and aviation, factories and hospitality, but is relevant to all employers and employees who want to maximise their sleep related health and will continue to provide the latest organisational and individualised solutions.

 About the CRC for Alertness, Safety and Productivity

 The Sleep Health Foundation is Australia’s leading advocate for sleep health.
 The Foundation aims to improve people’s sleep and their lives by promoting healthy sleep, raising awareness of sleep disorders and building partnerships with organisations.
-Free, independent, expert-reviewed fact sheets on every aspect of sleep are available at www.sleephealthfoundation.org.au.
+Free, independent, expert-reviewed fact sheets on every aspect of sleep are available on the SHF website.